valinaga/gcm/README.md

     gcm.send_notification(notification)

-If you wnat to send multicast notification, use the plural of the registration_id and an array.
+If you want to send multicast notification, use instead the plural of the registration_id and an array.

     registration_ids  => ['reg_idq', 'reg_id2',....]